kadielif/MyWebsite/README.md

 ## MyWebsite (Rent a Car)
-Simple website project with html and java.
+Simple website project with html,css,jsf and java.